sourcey/libsourcey/README.md

 #### Install Dependencies

-**Install Git**
+Install Git
  : Install [TortoiseGit](http://code.google.com/p/tortoisegit/), a convenient git front-end that integrates right into Windows Explorer.
 MinGW users can use [msysgit]( from <a class="external" href="http://code.google.com/p/msysgit/downloads/list"></a>).

-**Install CMake**
+Install CMake
-CMake generates the LibSourcey project files so you can build on most platforms and compilers.
+ : CMake generates the LibSourcey project files so you can build on most platforms and compilers.
 [Download CMake](http://www.cmake.org/cmake/resources/software.html)

-**Install OpenSSL**
+Install OpenSSL
-Download and install the [Windows OpenSSL binaries](http://slproweb.com/products/Win32OpenSSL.html).
+ : Download and install the [Windows OpenSSL binaries](http://slproweb.com/products/Win32OpenSSL.html).

-** Download LibSourcey**
+Download LibSourcey
-Clone the repository: `git clone https://github.com/sourcey/libsourcey.git`.
+ : Clone the repository: `git clone https://github.com/sourcey/libsourcey.git`.
    If you haven't got Git for some reason you can download and extract the [package archive](https://github.com/sourcey/libsourcey) from Github.

 #### Generate Project Files